orellazri/img2ascii-rs/README.md

 This is a simple project written recreational purposes.
 It converts an image to ASCII text.
 It's made in Rust.

-It works by iterating over the pixels of a given image, calculating the brightness value for each pixel's RGB color and mapping this value to a string of available ASCII characters.
+It works by iterating over the pixels of a given image, calculating the brightness value for each pixel's RGB color and mapping this value to a character in a string of available ASCII characters.

 ![Before](demo_before.jpg)
 ![After](demo_after.png)